louism2/pagination_ajax/README.md

 1) A ```template``` argument must present in the passed in hash so the response from the server can be automatically drawn to the page.
 By default, rails will convert any files in the ```app/assets/templates``` folder with a ```.jst``` exstention into a javascript template.
 Provide the template argument in the format of ```templates/<name_of_file_without_exstention>```.
 2) A ```url``` argument must be present so that the gem knows where to issue the request for data.
 Provide this argument in the form of ```/<controller_name>/<action_name>```.

 Given just these two arguments, the view helper will create a set of directional links with the text values ```prev``` and ```next```.
 But you probably want numbered links rather than just those simple directional links.
-This gem will automatically draw numbered links as you provide two key/value pairs in the hash:
+This gem will automatically draw numbered links as long as you provide two additional key/value pairs in the hash:

 1) A ```per_page``` key/value pair.
 And
 2) a ```total``` key/value pair.